http-wasm/http-wasm-host-go/tck/README.md

 ## Running the TCK

 The TCK is implemented using Go's standard testing framework, so it can be loaded as a package for Go hosts.
-A TCK standalone runner will be provided in the future for Non-Go hosts, or Go hosts that would like to run the TCK outside the standard testing framework.
+A TCK [standalone runner][8] is also provided for use with Non-Go hosts, or Go hosts that would like to run the TCK outside the standard testing framework.

 The basic steps for running the TCK are